constantin-ungureanu-github/hadoop-cluster/Readme.md

 yum install ambari-server

 There is a bug with snappy package in Ambari 2.1.2.1 with Oracle Linux, because Oracle Linux has a newer version already installed.
-Run:
-yum remove snappy -y; yum install snappy-devel -y
+If that bug is fixed can remove "yum remove snappy -y" from bootstrap.sh

 Step 6 - Setup and Install Ambari
 The instructions are here: http://docs.hortonworks.com/HDPDocuments/Ambari-2.1.2.1/bk_Installing_HDP_AMB/content/_set_up_the_ambari_server.html